yuyujunjun/RemoteViewer/README.md

 ## Base Concept

-The remote renderer, running on the server, receives the camera from the remote viewer and sends the rendering result to the remote viewer.
+The renderer, running on the server, receives the camera from the remote viewer and sends the rendering result to the remote viewer.

-On the other hand, the remote reviewer, running on the client, receives the image from the remote renderer and sends the camera information.
+On the other hand, the viewer, running on the client, receives the image from the remote renderer and sends the camera information.